agl-c/deid2_dpsyn/README.md

 ### Measurements

 You can refer to Synthpop(a R package) as a tool to compare the synthesized dataset against the original one.
 And we offer a quick-start guide [Synthpop](https://docs.google.com/document/d/17jSDoMcSbozjc8Ef8X42xPJXRb6g_Syt/edit#heading=h.gjdgxs ) for you here.

-Besides, we offer simple metric modules to measure the L1, L2 distance between the original dataset and the synthetic one.

 ----